 Picking Keywords for Your Website

 So, what is the easiest way to select the right keyword?
-Our experts focus each page on a single term or phrase and make it count.
+There are many tools you can use to assess this.
+At Connective, our experts focus each page on a single term or phrase and make it count.
 However, selecting the right keywords requires mastering two factors: search volume and competition rate.

 How many SEO keywords should I use to optimize search volume?
 The term refers to how often people enter a specific word or phrase into a search engine box, and keywords with higher search volume feature more regularly on the lists.
 Rates vary, and it is best to consult with Connective’s SEO and web design experts about whether your niche should be targeting keywords with a 10,000-search volume or 100 searches in a month.